 It is very important to take into account what your audience’s preferred channel is and then determine the perfect response time taking into account various factors.

-According to the same 2016 State of Global Customer Service Report, half of the surveyed customers think that companies don’t actually to the feedback they receive.
+According to the same 2018 State of Global Customer Service Report, half of the surveyed customers think that companies don’t actually act on the feedback they receive.
 This is an alarming tendency that probably has a no less important cause.

 To change this kind of view of your business, make sure that you act on customer feedback.
 Let your customers know when you change something in the way your business functions after they complained about it or suggested a new feature.
 Create a transparent feedback system, and promote these changes everywhere you can such as your website, social media profiles, emails, and so on.

-Let clients know that you really listen to their requests and act on them by making your product development roadmap public, and constantly update them on the status of their suggestion:
+Let your customers know that you really listen to their requests and act on them by making your product development roadmap public, and constantly update them on the status of their suggestion:

 The point of all of this is that you want to establish a strong and lasting relationship with your customers.
 There is no better way to show them you care than actually listening to their feedback and responding with the necessary actions.

 Your customers want to have a personalized experience, they expect customer service representative to know their contact, and the product/service information history.
 This is no longer an “if” but a “when”.
 Most businesses have adopted this approach long ago making it so widespread that it has become a given rather than a fun additional option.
 If you are not sure how to create a personalized experience for your customers, follow these tips:

 - Use a CRM program to keep track of all the data you collect from your customers.
 It’s much easier for a phone call to go smoothly when your agent has all of the information about the customers in front of them.
 This way, the customer doesn’t have to repeat all the details every time they call.

 - Send relevant promotions, offers, discounts, sales, and deals to customers via email or other channels based on their purchase history.
 Follow up with calls to ensure that they are satisfied or want to find out more about a certain product or service.